Privacy Policy

 We use Drupal 10 from the Drupal Association / Dries Buytaert, Drupal Maintainer, as our content management system (CMS) and for databases.
 This operates under the GNU General Public License, Version 2, and is hosted on Microsoft servers.

 We use Shopware 6 from shopware AG as eCommerce software.
-Shopware 6 is also hosted by Nine Internet Solutions AG.
+Shopware 6 is also hosted on Microsoft’s servers.

-We use various technologies (e.g. libraries, fonts) to ensure that our website functions properly.
-These are the JavaScript library JQuery from OpenJS Foundation in the US, the search function Elasticsearch from Elastic NV in the Netherlands, so-called icon fonts, embedded font directories and sharing mechanisms.
-All these technologies are hosted on Nine Internet Solutions AG's servers which we have chosen.
+We use various technologies (e.g., libraries, fonts) to ensure that our website functions properly.
+These include the JavaScript library Vue.js and Nuxt.js, the Elasticsearch search function of the Dutch company Elastic NV, icon fonts, integrated font directories and sharing mechanisms.
+All these technologies are hosted on Microsoft Azure servers selected by us.
 As far as we know, no other data are transmitted to third parties with regard to these technologies used.

 Mail dispatch